variantdev/mod/README.md

 `mod` is an universal package manager complements task runners and build tools like `make` and [variant](https://github.com/mumoshu/variant).

+It turns any set of files in Git/S3/GCS/HTTP as a reusable module with managed, versioned dependencies.

+Think of it as a `vgo`, `npm`, `bundle` alternative, but for any project.

 ## Getting started

 Let's assume you have a `Dockerfile` to build a Docker image containing specific version of `helm`: